 - The right to know who is counseling, caring for, and treating you.

-- The right to accurate information, to the extent known, concerning diagnosis, treatment, and prognosis of a health related condition, in terms you can understand.
+- The right to accurate information, to the extent known, concerning diagnosis, treatment, and prognosis of a health-related condition, in terms that you can understand.

 - The right to receive the information necessary from your clinician to enable your consent prior to any procedure or treatment